spacetelescope/hstcal/README.md

 ## Install using Conda

-HSTCAL can be obtained as part of the `Astroconda Pipeline Builds <https://astroconda.readthedocs.io/en/latest/releases.html>`_.
+HSTCAL can be obtained as part of the [Astroconda Pipeline Builds]: /https://astroconda.readthedocs.io/en/latest/releases.html [Astroconda Pipeline Builds].
 The simplest way to get the most recent environment would be:

 1. Install Miniconda or Anaconda (if not already installed) using `these instructions<https://astroconda.readthedocs.io/en/latest/getting_started.html>`_.